 Volunteer work days are always as much about learning as they are about appreciating where our food comes from.
 Every work day includes a relevant topic agreed to in advance of the day or general discussions about a variety of topics including regenerative agriculture, food systems, farm varmints, local wildlife and our oak woodlands ecosystem.
 A minimum of 5 volunteers are required to schedule a work day.

 The Rockin' L7 Cattle Company opens up a calf round-up to the public at least once a year to have some fun, teach folks about how we raise grass-fed cattle naturally and talk about locally raised meat and food systems on the Central Coast.

-In early June, we share a traditional African meal with guests and rock out to marimba music at our annual African Dinner On The Ranch fundraiser.
+In September, we share a traditional African meal with guests and rock out to marimba music at our annual African Dinner On The Ranch fundraiser.
 The event is held on the beautiful Restoration Oaks Ranch guest house lawn.
 After the meal, we discuss the importance of small farms & ranches to food production and economic growth in poor rural areas of Uganda.
 Proceeds from this event go to our friend and fellow small farmer Barnabas Mwesiga and his Migisha Farm in Uganda.